-After a successful meeting in Croatia in Starigrad-Paklenica we would like to invite you to Slovenia to the 6th Regional Scientific Meeting on Quaternary Geology: Seas, Lakes and Rivers which will take place on September 27th through 30th, 2021 in Ljubljana and in its broader region.
+After a successful meeting in Croatia in Starigrad-Paklenica we would like to invite you to Slovenia to the 6th Regional Scientific Meeting on Quaternary Geology: Seas, Lakes and Rivers which will take place on September 27th through 29th, 2021 in a hybrid form: as a virtual and in-person meeting in Ljubljana.

 The meeting is dedicated to researchers working on Quaternary geology, geomorphology, stratigraphy and related subjects.
 The meeting is primarily intended as an opportunity to bring together researchers working in the Adriatic, Alpine, Dinaric and Pannonian regions, however participants more involved in other regions are also warmly welcomed.
 The theme of the meeting “Seas, Lakes and Rivers” will be the focus of keynote lectures and the field excursion.
 Participants are kindly encouraged to present their work related to the theme of the meeting or other Quaternary topics.